gennarocc/system-utils/README.md

 # System Utils
 Various utility scripts I use on my systems and when scripting in general

-**backup.sh** makes a compressed tar of all unexclulded dirs

-**syncup.sh** uses rsync make an uncompressed incrimental smart backup
+## backup.sh
+- Backup script using zstd compression and multiple redundant backups.

+## syncup.sh
+- Incrimental backup strategy using rsync (uncompressed)

+## system-update.sh
-**system-update.sh** automated apt update script which also logs all updated packages
+- automated apt update script which also logs all updated packages

+## send-email.sh
+- msmtp wrapper script for sending emails inside of other automation scripts (requires msmtp configured on system)